LibVega/Vega/Dependencies/README.md

 This directory contains the library dependencies for Vega.

+There are a few different folders in this directory:

+* `content` - Contains the project files and source code for the "content" library used to load content at runtime.
+* `Native` - the precompiled native library binaries, including the precompiled binaries for `content`.

 **Note: All libraries are simply rehosted, and carry their original licenses and links to their original project/author pages.**

 # Native Libraries